hotosm/chatmap/chatmap-desktop/README.md

 ### ChatMap API

 This API servers as a middleware between the front-end and the IM API.
-You can build it by going to the `chatmap-api` directory and running:
+You can build it by going to the `chatmap-api` directory and run:

 `pyinstaller --onefile run.py`